Caring for you during COVID-19

 You’ll also find a section on severe emergency symptoms, which would require you to go straight to A&E. Please note, you should only call 111 or visit A&E if you have one of the symptoms listed in this section.

-Dental payment schemes (such as DenPlan or Practice Plan) allow you to spread the cost of certain treatments by paying a set amount each month.
-It’s important to keep paying, so your dental benefits aren’t impacted, and we can treat you as normal once routine care resumes.
+Dental payment schemes (such as Denplan or Practice Plan) allow you to spread the cost of certain treatments by paying a set amount each month.
+It’s important to keep paying, so your dental benefits aren’t impacted.
+Our practices are open again, so please contact your local practice and we will book you in.

 ^ We may record or monitor our calls.